 No matter what the circumstances may be — hunting with the family, transporting a gun for repairs, or anything in-between — if you follow these simple rules, your safety is ensured.
 We take safety seriously and it’s our primary objective to ensure everyone who ever handles a gun respects the firearm and appreciates that treating an unloaded firearm as loaded will never cause them any problems.

-Always unload and visually verify that the chamber if free of any ordinance before handling a firearm and in all of the following circumstances:
+Always unload and visually verify that the chamber is free of any ammunition before handling a firearm and in all of the following circumstances: